wyliodrinstudio/WyliodrinSTUDIO/docs/source/extension.rst

 The parameters of this function are:

 .. list-table::
+	:widths: 17 55 15 7

+	* - Property title
+	  - Description
+	  - Required / Optional
+	  - Default value
 	* - *deviceType*
 	  - the type of the device driver type the button is for
+	  - required
+	  - \-
 	* - *priority*
 	  - element priority in the list with all device buttons; the button with the lowest priority will be displayed to the left
+	  - required
+	  - \-
 	* - *action*
-	  - the actions that the buttton will perform on click
+	  - the action that the buttton will perform on click
+	  - required
+	  - \-
 	* - *iconURL*
 	  - the image assigned
+	  - optional
+	  - ''
 	* - *options*
-	  - additional options
+	  - additional options and properties
+	  - optional
+	  - {}

 An example on how to use this function to create this type of buttons can be:

 .. code-block:: javascript

-	registerDeviceToolButton('DEVICETOOL_BUTTON', 10, () => showNotification ('You created a device tool button', 'success'));
+	registerDeviceToolButton('DEVICETOOL_BUTTON', 10, () => showNotification ('You created a device tool button!', 'success'));

-Here we register a device tool button having the translation key 'DEVICETOOLBAR_BUTTON', the priority 10, that on click will pop up a notification with the "You created a device tool button" text.
+Here, we registered a device tool button having the translation key 'DEVICETOOL_BUTTON', the priority 10, that on click will pop up a notification with the content: "You created a device tool button!".

 |